Prè

 Prè (pron. /ˈprɛ/) is a neighbourhood in the old town of the Italian city of Genoa.
 It was one of the six sestieri of ancient Genoa.
-At present it is part of the Genoa's city I Municipio (Centro Est).
+At present it is part of Municipio I (Centro Est) of Great Genoa.

 Located close to the old harbour, it is likely the best-known neighbourhood of the old town of Genoa.

 Etymology

 Prè takes its name from the Latin word prædia (fields), because in origin this was a rural zone.
 The use of this term is documented since 1131.

 Demographics

 On 31 December 2015 there were 7,586 people living in Prè, with a population density of 16,858 people per km².

 Geography

 Prè is located north west in the old town of Genoa, between two circles of city walls, the older Barbarossa walls (12th century) and the 14th century city walls, but includes also a small portion of old town inside the Barbarossa walls, with via del Campo.
 The neighbourhood occupies the semi-plain area between the port and the rear hill.

 The central and most characteristic area of the neighborhood is that of Via Prè and Via del Campo, with its narrow alleys (the typical Genoese "caruggi"), upstream of which is Via Balbi with its noble palaces.